-Collected here are various writings and manuscripts by Earl Clement Davis during his time in Pittsfield, Massachusetts (1905-1919).
+Collected here are manuscripts, correspondence, and/or newspaper clippings re: Earl Clement Davis during his time in Pittsfield, Massachusetts (1905-1919).

 -